SQL DELETE

 Try it

-To remove all rows from a table more efficiently, you use the TRUNCATE TABLE statement instead of using the DELETE statement without a WHERE clause.
+To delete all rows from a table more efficiently, you use the TRUNCATE TABLE statement instead of using the DELETE statement without a WHERE clause.

-Now you should understand the SQL DELETE statement and how to apply it to remove one or more rows in a table.
+• Use the DELETE statement to delete one or more rows from a table.

 Was this tutorial helpful ?